Back to Articles

 Think of security scans like regular health checkups for your website.
 Just as you wouldn't wait for a heart attack to check your health, you shouldn't wait for a breach to check your website's security.

-If you're wondering how often you should scan your applications or which tools to use, you'll learn how to build a scanning program that actually reduces risk without overwhelming your team.
+If you're wondering how often you should scan your applications or which tools to use, this guide shows you how to build a scanning program that actually reduces risk without overwhelming your team.

-You'll learn how to balance scanning frequency with resource constraints, understand which vulnerabilities matter most for your specific applications, and discover how to turn scan results into actionable security improvements.
+This guide covers balancing scanning frequency with resource constraints, understanding which vulnerabilities matter most for your specific applications, and turning scan results into actionable security improvements.

 The goal is to build a scanning program that catches real threats while minimizing false positives and unnecessary work.